Biohydrometallurgy of Rare Earth Ores

 Li Shen

 Prof. Li Shen obtained her BSc, MSc and PhD degrees from Central South University in Changsha, China.
 She commenced her PhD studies, instructed by Professor Guanzhou Qiu and obtained her doctoral degree in Bioengineering in 2011.
 From 2006.01 to 2007.09, she worked at Central South University as a teaching assistant.
 From 2007.09 to 2012.09, she worked at Central South University as a lecturer.
 From 2012.09 to 2022.09, she worked at Central South University as an associate professor.
 Since 2022.09, she has been working at Central South University as full professor.
-Her researches mainly focus on rare earth bio-metallurgy, bioremediation of heavy metal pollution.
+Her research mainly focuses on rare earth bio-metallurgy, bioremediation of heavy metal pollution.
 Prof. Shen has more than 90 publications and 25 authorized patents, she has presided over 10 key research projects.
-In addition, Prof. Shen has won more than 10 awards in the education and teaching reform and curriculum ideological and political construction.
+In addition, Prof. Shen has won more than ten awards in the education and teaching reform and curriculum ideological and political construction.

 XM